The Assassination Bureau Limited (1968)

 The film's riffing on pre-World War I European history has confused some viewers into thinking that one scene is a re-writing of the actual assassination of Archduke Ferdinand of Austria-Hungary in Sarajevo.
 The character assassinated in the film is, in fact, the Archduke Ferdinand of Ruthenia - although any similarity to the other Archduke is obviously intentional.

 Although some political content is present, the dominant mode of The Assassination Bureau is as a high spirited comedy in well-appointed period settings, and as such it generally works.
-There's some probable inspiration from the Ealing classic Kind Hearts and Coronets from 1949 - Basil Dearden and Michael Relph did, after all, originally work at Ealing and Relph was a producer on that film.
+There's some probable inspiration from the Ealing classic Kind Hearts and Coronets from 1949 - Basil Dearden and Michael Relph did, after all, originally work at Ealing, and Relph was a producer on that film.
 Like Kind Hearts, this too is a black comedy of bombs and bloodless murders, carried out by well-mannered characters in genteel settings.

 Elaborately designed period comedies, like 1965's Those Magnificent Men in Their Flying Machines and The Great Race were also an occasional 1960s indulgence, although their expense killed off the genre.
 Even more popular was the black comedy, with How to Murder Your Wife (1964), A Jolly Bad Fellow (1964) and The Wrong Box (1966) - another period comedy - among many that appeared in this decade.